rzahnpu10/zotac-open-browsers/README.md

 This script will simply open 10 unique browsers windows to the zotacstore.com address.

 ## Why
-This gives you more chances to get a lower number
+This gives you more chances to get a lower number in the queue.

 ## Execution
 Simply run the script in powershell.